 OCMC was also supported by an Advisory Committee of physicians and quality improvement experts to help guide the development of the collaborative.

-As part of the Collaborative, participants contributed case studies that summarized their work.
+As a result of the OCMC Collaborative, participants contributed case studies that summarized their work.

 OCMC Case Studies

 - Aurora Health Care

 - Guthrie Clinic

 The following are several interventions OCMC participants have implemented as a result of the program.